nathanbollig/vet-note-classifier/README.md

 STEP 2: Run code from the second half of the explore.ipynb Jupyter notebook, which creates '../data/data_processed/data_processed.csv'.
 The processed data output is the input for labeling.

 ### Labeling
-STEP 3: `labeler.py` script loads processed data, applies the labeling functions, creates a label model, and outputs labels to '../data/labels/label_model_output.csv'.
+STEP 3: `labeler.py` script loads processed data, applies the labeling functions, creates a label model.

+STEP 4: (TODO) Output label model, predicted labels, or predicted probabilities to '../data/label_model_output/'.

+### Train Classifier
+STEP 5: (TODO) Pull in output from label model and manual labels.

+STEP 6: (TODO) Train and evaluate classifier on the test set.

 ## Labeling Functions
 Each labeling function (LF) takes a Pandas Series object (row of a dataframe) and outputs either 1 (suspected Addison's), 0 (not suspected Addison's), or -1 (abstain).